For more information, please contact Carole Greisdorf.

 Businesses whose employees participate in Leadership Plano benefit from participants’ newfound knowledge of the city.
 Emerging leaders will add to their leadership toolkit, developing personal skills that will contribute to their role in the workplace.
 More experienced leaders will also benefit from finding new opportunities to serve the community and learning firsthand about vital local issues.
 All participants will expand their network and build strong individual connections to the community, making them more committed leaders.

-The Leadership Plano program is designed for demonstrated leaders who have a history of involvement in the community.
+The Leadership Plano program is designed for demonstrated leaders who have a history of involvement in the community and for those who wish to strengthen their leadership skills and learn more about their community.
 We look for individuals with a commitment to ongoing personal development and a strong desire to continue their service.

 The ideal candidate: